Volunteer in Nepal – Highly affordable volunteer programs with IKPVA!!

 There are no hidden costs.
 Our programs to volunteer in Nepal are highly affordable and have the best cost x benefit than any other.

-Iko Poran is an NGO based in a developing country.
+IKPVA is an NGO based in a developing country.
 We are dedicated to helping you help others, at the lowest possible price.
-We are interested in making volunteering abroad more accessible so that more people can help do really important work.
+We aim to turn volunteering abroad more accessible in order to enable more people to help doing the really important work.

 Participants in our Nepal programs normally find US$ 50 to be sufficient for weekly expenses in the country.

 The program fee should be paid to the host country and it is due 30 days before the project start date.